-We hope to have your support to become part of Wisconsin's Gun Shop Project and Safe Storage Program, as well as be a member of the "Coalition of Veteran-friendly Gun Shops".
+We hope to have your support to become part of Live Today - Put It Away as well as be a member of the "Coalition of Veteran-friendly Gun Shops" as part of the Captain John D. Mason Veteran Peer Outreach Program (veteranpeeroutreach.org).

 I welcome the opportunity to share the details with you whether in person or over the phone.
-Please feel free to contact me at (414) 955-8914 or ssmykal@mcw.edu.
+Please feel free to contact Susan Smykal at (414) 955-8914.
+Email: info@livetodayputitaway.org